umbraco/UmbracoDocs/Umbraco-Uno/Working-With-Forms/Setting-up-a-form/index.md

 ## Finalizing the form

-Now that we have done this supposes, you have more than one group of items.
-However, you might want to rearrange them.
+You will most likely have more than one item, and they might not be in the order you want.
+In that case, you will want to rearrange them.
 This can be done by hitting the ***Reorder*** button and dragging the groups in the order you want.

 :::tip
 It can be a good idea to name the groups to keep track of what each group does.
 This can be done by clicking where it says ***Untitled group***.